nervosnetwork/docs.nervos.org/website/blog/intro-to-script-7.md

 This concludes our HTLC script runs as expected(well, excluding those vulnarable situations), hooray!

-## Compute Intensive Code in JavaScript
+# Compute Intensive Code in JavaScript

-Let’s jump back for a second.
-I’ve been avoiding doing signatue verification code in our HTLC script written in JavaScript here.
+Let's jump back for a second.
+I've been avoiding doing signatue verification code in our HTLC script written in JavaScript here.
 You might notice we also use a very simple CRC32 hashing algorithm, instead of the more secure hashing algorithms such as blake2b.
 While one major reason I did, is for the simplicity of this post(if you read till this point you will notice this post is already insanely long!), it is still not recommended to do those operations in JavaScript since:

-A crypto algorithm requires precise implementation, while I’m not saying you cannot do that, it certainly requires more care to build crypto algorithms in a higher-level language like JavaScript.
-It’s much better to leverage existing battle-tested libraries written in C or Rust.
+- A crypto algorithm requires precise implementation, while I'm not saying you cannot do that, it certainly requires more care to build crypto algorithms in a higher-level language like JavaScript.
+It's much better to leverage existing battle-tested libraries written in C or Rust.
-Crypto algorithms are typical compute intensive code, since we are running JavaScript code in duktape, it can easily slow your code by 10x or even 100x.
+- Crypto algorithms are typical compute intensive code, since we are running JavaScript code in duktape, it can easily slow your code by 10x or even 100x.
 A native implementation can be much faster and saves significant cycles on CKB.

-Right now the duktape distribution used here only contains duktape with no external libraries.
+Right now the [duktape](https://github.com/xxuejie/ckb-duktape) distribution used here only contains duktape with no external libraries.
 In the future I might add other distributions with certain crypto algorithms shipped together, such as secp256k1 and blake2b.
 This way you will be able to invoke fast and secure crypto algorithms well within JavaScript.
 But please also remember sometimes, the delegate patterns mentioned above might suit your use case better.

-## Recap
+# Recap

 I sincerely hope you have read till this far, instead of skipping it.
 This is a ridiculously long post, but it contains a lot of useful information when building scripts on CKB: